HappySeaFox/sail/EXAMPLES.md

   .with_close(io_my_data_source_close)
   .with_eof(io_my_data_source_eof);

-// Instantiate new read options and copy defaults from the read features.
+// Instantiate new load options and copy defaults from the load features.
 //
 sail::read_options read_options;
-SAIL_TRY(codec_info.read_features().to_read_options(&read_options));
+SAIL_TRY(codec_info.load_features().to_read_options(&read_options));

-// Initialize reading with our I/O stream and options.
+// Initialize loading with our I/O stream and options.
 //
 SAIL_TRY(input.start(io, codec_info, read_options));

-// Read just a single frame.
-It's possible to read more frames if any.
+// Load just a single frame.
+It's possible to load more frames if any.
 Just continue
-// reading frames till read_next_frame() returns SAIL_OK.
+// loading frames till load_next_frame() returns SAIL_OK.
 If no more frames are available,
 // it returns SAIL_ERROR_NO_MORE_FRAMES.
 //
 // SAIL always outputs frames of the same size.